NHSDigital/data-analytics-services/README.md

 | [Smoking-Drinking-and-Drug-Use-Report-Code](https://github.com/NHSDigital/Smoking-Drinking-and-Drug-Use-Report-Code) | Code repository for the Smoking Drinking and Drug Use Report  | R, Python, Markdown  | Yes |

 ## We blog!
-Pleave visit our [NHS Digital Blog](https://nhsdigital.github.io/analytics-services-blog/) webpage to learn all about the latest developments and updates from our analytics teams.
+Please visit our [NHS Digital Blog](https://nhsdigital.github.io/analytics-services-blog/) to discover the latest developments and updates from our analytics teams.

 ## Work with us

 Our teams design, develop and operate the national IT and data services that support clinicians at work, help patients get the best care, and use data to improve health and care.
 Our mission demands smart, usable, and reliable technology.
 Come serve the people by helping us design and build better products.

-Learn more about the work we do in [Data, insights and statistics](https://digital.nhs.uk/data-and-information/data-insights-and-statistics) group of the [Data services](https://digital.nhs.uk/about-nhs-digital/our-organisation/our-organisation-structure/data-services) - NHS Digital.
+Learn more about the work we do in [Data, Insights and Statistics](https://digital.nhs.uk/data-and-information/data-insights-and-statistics) group of the [Data services](https://digital.nhs.uk/about-nhs-digital/our-organisation/our-organisation-structure/data-services) - NHS Digital.

 ## Licence
 Data Analytics Services codebase is released under the MIT License.